CAL Sports Academy Volleyball League Rules

 The Volleyball used will be official size and weight as defined by the National Federation of State High School rules book.

-The net will be set at 7 foot 4 1/8 inches which is standard height for a regulation women’s volleyball match.
+The net will be set at 7 foot 4 1/8 inches, the standard height for a regulation women’s volleyball match.

 Scorekeepers should not be emotionally involved in the game (i.e. coaching, disagreeing with the officials, screaming and yelling, etc.).
 Any scorekeeper that does not comply will be removed from the score table.

-Matches consist of a “best of three” sets.
+Matches consist of the “best of three” sets unless designated otherwise for the first 3 weeks of the season.
 The first set is played to 25 (win by two).
 If each team splits the first two sets, the winner of the third set, played to 15 points (win by two) is declared the winner.
 If one team wins each of the first two sets, that team is declared the winner.
 If time permits, a third set will be determined by the League Coordinator.

 All available players participate in each set, following standard league playing time protocol.
-Standard substitutions are made in a way for all available players rotate into the lineup evenly.
+Standard substitutions are made in a way for all available players to rotate into the lineup evenly.
 However, two players may be designated to remain on the court in all rotations.
-This modification allows for significant playing time for all players, while allowing the coaches flexibility to keep stronger players and/or setters on the floor to strengthen team play.
-Each teams’ rotation must be kept in order.
+This modification allows for significant playing time for all players while allowing the coaches flexibility to keep stronger players and/or setters on the floor to strengthen team play.
+Each team’s rotation must be kept in order.